 Interestingly enough, what to DO to simplify is well understood and known: A few examples include a clear direction and strategy, empowerment and decision-making at the right levels, giving people enough autonomy so that their work has meaning and they can best use their capacity… We all know these things so why aren’t we doing them?

-Simplification is frequently seen as a way to reduce costs and organizations are designed to cover every segment of the market, every geography, avoid duplication of work, share best practices and competences.
-While this makes sense on paper (or rather on powerpoint), these organizations are often disconnected from the daily business and the people who run it.
+Simplification is frequently seen as a way to reduce costs and organizations are designed to cover every segment of the market, every geography, avoid duplication of work, share best practices and competencies.
+While this makes sense on paper (or rather on PowerPoint), these organizations are often disconnected from the daily business and the people who run it.